1

 Those who are pregnant naturally give antibodies — germ-fighting proteins — to their babies during pregnancy.
 Because babies need time to develop their own immune systems, the antibodies they receive before they are born are crucial to protect them from diseases during the first few months of life and when they are too young to receive most vaccines.

-timing of rsv immunizations chart
+Timing of RSV immunizations chart

 RSV immunization for babies and some young children